 - › A more contemplative lifestyle in the midst of the growing demands of leadership;

 - › A caring, listening, and discerning community of sacred companions;

 - › And resources to help you care for the souls of others in your ministry context...

-Then, LTI's Emmaus — a 1-year retreat-based leadership community — is for you!
-Come and journey with others who hunger for rest, renewal, encouragement, and deeper
+Then, LTI's Emmaus — a retreat-based leadership community — is for you!
+Come and journey with others who hunger for rest, renewal, encouragement, and deeper spiritual companionship.

-Optional: Certificate in Spiritual Leadership is offered to those who complete two full years of Emmaus (one year commitment at a time), with additional written and reflection assignments as noted on the Emmaus website.
+Optional: Certificate in Spiritual Leadership is offered to those who complete two full years of Emmaus (one year commitment at a time), with additional written and reflection assignments.
 Additional $250 per year.